Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Quench Dynamics

-We find that the third-order effective Hamiltonian vanishes exactly and the next non-trivial contribution comes from the fourth-order of the perturbation theory and is non-integrable.
-However, the strength of this integrability breaking term is $\sim \Omega^3/\Delta^4$ and contributes very weakly for the parameter range $\Delta/\Omega \ge 2$.
+Going beyond $\hat{H}_{\text{eff}}^{\left(2\right)}$, we find that the third-order effective Hamiltonian vanishes exactly, and the next non-trivial contribution comes from the fourth-order terms in perturbation theory, which break the emergent integrability (see Appendix-\ref{app:Heff4_integrability_breaking} for details).
+However, the strengths of these integrability breaking terms are $\sim \Omega^3/\Delta^4$, and they contribute very weakly for the parameter range $\Delta \ge 2$ when spectral correlations and time-evolution from simple initial states are considered.